 Network Setup and Firewalls

-In some cases, firewall changes may be needed in order to allow the local Tricefy Uplink to communicate out to the Tricefy cloud.
+Firewall changes may be needed in order to allow the local Uplink to reach Tricefy Cloud

 Outbound port: 443